 Password Cracking

-A password cracking attack is the process of obtaining the correct password to an account in an unauthorised way.
+A password cracking attack is the process of obtaining the correct password to an account in an unauthorized way.

 Password attackers use various techniques to crack passwords, including the use of records obtained from data breaches.
 You can check if your email address appears on a list of compromised accounts using this tool.